engie-group/shaystack/docs/index.md

 ### `Bin` and `XBin`

-These are represented bytes array with specific MIME type.
+These are represented bytes array.
 Accept `hex` or `b64` to encode and decode the bytes array.

 ### `Uri`